isc-projects/bind9/doc/arm/reference.rst

    use EDNS when communicating with the remote server.
 The default is ``yes``.

-.. namedconf:statement:: edns-udp-size

-   The ``edns-udp-size`` option sets the EDNS UDP size that is advertised by :iscman:`named` when querying the remote server.
-Valid values are 512 to 4096 bytes; values outside this range are silently adjusted to the nearest value within it.
-This option is useful when advertising a different value to this server than the value advertised
-   globally: for example, when there is a firewall at the remote site that is blocking large replies.
-Note: currently, this sets a single UDP size for all packets sent to the server; :iscman:`named` does not deviate from this value.
-This differs from the behavior of ``edns-udp-size`` in ``options`` or ``view`` statements, where it specifies a maximum value.
-   The ``server`` statement behavior may be brought into conformance with the ``options``/``view`` behavior in future releases.

 .. namedconf:statement:: edns-version

    The ``edns-version`` option sets the maximum EDNS VERSION that is